Medical Marihuana Act: Overview of the Law and Effect on Employers

 The Act does not require employers to permit medical marihuana use in the workplace.
 The Act specifically provides that employers are not required to accommodate (1) the ingestion of marihuana in any workplace or (2) any employee working while under the influence of marihuana.

 For additional information on the implications of the Medical Marihuana Act for employers, please contact Kelley Stoppels at 616/336-6471 or Brett Rendeiro at 248/567-7405.
-Kelley and Brett are attorneys in Varnum's Labor and Employment Practice Group.
+Kelley and Brett are attorneys on Varnum's Labor and Employment Practice Team.